alexandertrefz/essence/packages/website/diagnostics.md

 list the Cases they did find as notes; the scope-wide scan does not, since it reaches every Choice in the language.

+A prefixed Matcher says which Choice's Case is meant, never which value it matches, so it has to name one the matched Union has — `case Signal#Red` on a `Command` is refused.

 **Quick Fix — "Change to '#X'":** replaces the Case name with the suggestion, when there is one — offered on all three forms.
 The `#` is already written, so only the name is rewritten, and the underlined span stops short of the sigil.